 Join Visual Artist/Painter Alison Zapata and Aspinwall Neighbors as we turn our love of our community into a work of art!
 15-20 participants (ages 16+) will work and learn together while creating a collaborative mural for the Borough of Aspinwall.

 The two-phase project will include 14 in-person sessions.
 The mural design will be inspired by the greater community’s answer to the question: “What do you love about Aspinwall?”, as collected at Aspinwall’s largest community event, Aspinwall’s Big Night Out on August 11th.
 The discussion around the responses will inspire poetry and imagery that will be combined into designs for the colorful and content-rich mural that participants will paint on the pavilion walls located at the Aspinwall Fountain Park and Elijah Straw Playground on Borough of Aspinwall property.

 - Design Concept Sessions: Saturdays 8/13 & 8/20, 9am – 11am

 - Mural Painting: Saturdays 8/27-11/12, 9AM-Noon

-- *Participants should be available for at least half of the sessions.
+- You don’t need to be available for ALL of the sessions, but we hope you can join us for at least half.
 Due to weather and other constraints we may hold some Sunday sessions as well.

 - All abilities and interests are welcome.
 This free community art camp is open to our neighbors aged 16+